Copyright (c) 1998-2017,

 increasing his holdings to 328 acres, and cleared a number of

 fields for planting.
-He also was made an Elder of Red
+He also became an Elder of

 One